 The City offers health insurance coverage to active employees and their dependents.
-Retired employees have the option to remain on the City's plan until they are eligible for Medicare or become covered under another plan.
+Retired employees have the option to remain on the City's plan until they are eligible for Medicare.

-The City's health insurance plan is a self-funded plan paid for by employer and employee contributions to the plan based upon the tier of coverage selected.
-Self-insured plans are often referred to as "pay as you go."
-This is because the claims are paid as they are incurred rather than paying premiums.
+The City's health insurance plan is a self-funded plan paid for by employer and employee contributions to the plan based upon the coverage selected.
+Self-insured plans are often referred to as "pay as you go" because the claims are paid as they are incurred rather than paying premiums.
 Any balance that is unused stays in the fund to help offset future costs.

 In 2015, the City changed its health insurance plan from a single provider and carved out the provider's network, the pharmaceutical provider, the dental provider, the stop loss insurance provider and the third-party administrator with the expectation of getting better service and saving money.
-The City's health plan reserves were \$168,669 at the start of 2015 and were \$1,765,868 at the end of 2022, an increase of \$1,597,199.
+The City's health plan reserves were \$168,669 at the start of 2015 and were \$1,624,016 at the end of 2023, an increase of \$1,455,347.

-Insurance premiums for city employees have not been increased for seven years, however, due to the volatility of health insurance costs, staff will review the City's health plan every fiscal year to address affordability and cost containment.
+Insurance premiums for city employees have not been increased for eight years, however, due to the volatility of health insurance costs, staff will review the City's health plan every fiscal year to address affordability and cost containment.